Which school do you want to support?

 All of a sudden, the future arrives.

-Today, when students want to know or learn something, they go online.
+When students want to know or learn something, they go online.
 In an internet minute, teachers became the second-best alternative, replaced by the oracles of YouTube.
 The global digital capital of time-wasting cat clips is also the most attractive way for students to learn things they want to know, from the science of slime to the history of the world, hilariously delivered in under 20 minutes.

 Among the earliest pioneers in blended learning was a charter school network called Rocketship.
 The big idea was to combine traditional instruction, technology, and tutoring to allow every student to learn at their own pace, whether they are catching up or racing ahead.
 They dubbed the approach "flipping the classroom" because it aimed to reverse the use of classroom time.
 In most classrooms, teachers explain new concepts to students in a big group, and then students are supposed to practice the skills on their own at home.
 In a "flipped" model, students practice in the classroom and new concepts can be introduced through videos individually assigned as homework.

-Technology doesn't always need to be fancy to be effective.
-One of the most celebrated self-paced websites for education is Khan Academy, which began modestly as a big set of short YouTube videos.
+Technology doesn't need to be fancy to be effective.
+One of the most celebrated websites for education is Khan Academy, which began modestly as a big set of short YouTube videos.
 One person, Sal Khan, posted simple lessons on subjects from algebra to venture capital.
 Thousands around the globe have benefitted from his patient, clear tutorials.
 Today, the site is no longer just for the individual learner; it includes tools to help teachers, parents, and other "coaches" support students as they learn.
 Technology has a charming tendency to become better and cheaper over time.

+But true to the Clayton Christensen's prediction, technology is everywhere in education.
+Clearly, the pandemic accelerated a process that was happening anyway.
 Despite the problems, the digital revolution has come to schools and it looks like it is here to stay, with one big obstacle: infrastructure costs money.

 Each student needs digital access at school and at home to learn and do homework.
 This is a universal infrastructure requirement, like clean water and electricity.

-There is a real risk that education technology can contribute to achievement gaps.
+Inconsistent access to education technology can contribute to achievement gaps.
 In schools in well-off neighborhoods, internet access reaches every corner of every classroom.
 But this kind of access is far from universal.

-As they become connected, schools are becoming more similar to "grown up" workplaces, where technology is vital and complex.
+As they became connected, schools became more similar to "grown up" workplaces, where technology is vital and complex.
 In businesses, technical leaders make good money and serve an influential role.
 Schools making a digital transition need expert leadership, too.
 Windows, Mac or Linux?
 Microsoft Office or Google Docs?
 Chromebooks or iPads?
 What's allowed?
 What's not?
 What happens when things break?
 Because school budgets are ultimately reflections of value, school boards face tough decisions: Should money go toward teachers or tablets or technical support staff?

-Consistent network access is essential for today's students, as important as binder paper and #2 pencils.
+Consistent network access is essential for students, as important as binder paper and #2 pencils.
 Adequate "signal" is essential not just for the office of the school principal, but for each classroom and meeting space and, more difficult still, for each home where children live, study and learn.
 Past generations have built America's universal access to clean water, modern roads, and reliable electricity.
 To avoid leaving children behind, this generation must find ways to equip schools, homes, and shelters with effective universal network access.

 Some argue that unless schools embrace digital tools for students and teachers they risk becoming irrelevant.
 The general theme of "relevance" is taken up in the next lesson.